MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 Use the kdnet.exe utility to automatically configure the  debugger settings on the target PC,  by following these steps.

 1. Locate the WDK *kdnet.exe* and *VerifiedNICList.xml* files.
-By default they are located here.
+By default, they are located here.

 ```console
 C:\Program Files (x86)\Windows Kits\10\Debuggers\x64
 ```

 > [!NOTE]
-> These directions assumes that both PCs are running a 64 bit version of Windows on both the target and host.
+> These directions assume that both PCs are running a 64-bit version of Windows on both the target and host.
 > If that is not the case, the best approach is to run the same "bitness" of tools on the host that the target is running.
-For example, if the target is running 32 bit Windows, run a 32 version of the debugger on the host.
+For example, if the target is running 32-bit Windows, run a 32 version of the debugger on the host.
 > For more information, see [Choosing the 32-Bit or 64-Bit Debugging Tools](choosing-a-32-bit-or-64-bit-debugger-package.md).
 >

 2. To allow the long key that is used to be cut and pasted, enable enhanced session support.
-In the VM window, from the **View** pull down menu, enable *Enhanced session*.
+In the VM window, from the **View** pull-down menu, enable *Enhanced session*.

 3. On the target VM computer, create a C:\KDNET directory and copy the *kdnet.exe* and *VerifiedNICList.xml* files to that directory.